 EXAMS: Three exams will be administered over the course of the quarter.
-The first two exams, January 29 and February 19, will be in the form of in-class essays.
+The first two exams, January 28 and February 18, will be in the form of in-class essays.
 The final will be a take-home exam.
-You will be given the questions for the final exam at the end of class on March 12.
+You will be given the questions for the final exam at the end of class on March 11.
 Your responses to all essay questions must be drawn from the lectures, readings, and films.
-The final exam must be submitted by 5pm on Tuesday, March 17.
+The final exam must be submitted by 4pm on March 16 to the file bin opposite the elevators, HSS floor 5.
+Place your essay in the bin labeled "HIAF 111".

 The three exams, including the final, will consist of three or four essay questions from which you may choose two.
-Unlike the first two exams the final will be cumulative, so you will be responsible for bringing material from throughout the semester to bear on your responses.
-You will have the opportunity to earn extra credit by devising final exam questions.
-If your question is chosen, you will automatically receive full credit for one of the exam questions.
-Learning how to formulate questions is as important as learning how to answer them.
+The first two exams will not be cumulative, i.e. you will only be responsible for the material covered in the unit immediately preceding each exam.
+Unlike the first two exams, the final will be cumulative, so you will be responsible for bringing material from throughout the semester to bear on your responses.